EU antitrust chief sees decisions in Libor probe by end of year

 Euribor and Libor are the key gauges of how much banks pay to borrow from each other.
 They are used as reference points for many financial products, ranging from Spanish mortgages to derivatives contracts sealed in London.
 Both are set using interbank borrowing rates submitted by banks.

 Three banks have reached settlements with authorities to date.
-Royal Bank of Scotland (RBS.L) agreed to pay $612 million to U.S. and British authorities.
-UBS UBSN.VX agreed in December to pay $1.5 billion.
-Barclays (BARC.L) agreed to pay $453 million in June.
+Royal Bank of Scotland agreed to pay $612 million to U.S. and British authorities.
+UBS agreed in December to pay $1.5 billion.
+Barclays agreed to pay $453 million in June.

 Watchdogs in Japan, Canada, Italy, Germany and the Netherlands are also scrutinizing the issue.